 How to grow

 Very easy to grow and establish in a wide variety of soil types; from course sand to orange clay.
 Full sun ensures strong, vigorous growth and lots of flowers.
-White False Indigo is a little slow to establish, and it puts its energy into root growth for the first season or two, before the top growth takes off.

 Care and maintenance